Departments

 Please use the links below to access information about Guidance programs and activities, to plan high school programs, to research career choices, and to plan post-secondary futures.

-Our 2024 Commencement Ceremony will be held on Thursday, June 27th at the Tribute Communities Centre, located at 99 Athol Street East, Oshawa.
+Our Commencement Ceremony will be held on Thursday, June 26th, 2025 at the Tribute Communities Centre, located at 99 Athol Street East, Oshawa.
 The ceremony will begin promptly at 3:00 p.m.
-Please save the date!

 Apprenticeship